- KML/KMZ files can be opened in Google Earth, and many smartphone apps.

 Please do make a note of the 6 locations (shown on our map) of "high tide cut offs".
 The BC Parks map also includes information on these cut offs.
 If you arrive to the cut offs and the tide is above the cut off height, you won't be able to pass.
 And it's even possible that you'll still need to remove your shoes and socks and wade through the water even if you arrive at a tide below the cut off - there may be waves.
 See our map for details, or the BC Parks map (link below).

 At the west end of Juan de Fuca Park is Botanical Beach, one of the richest tidal areas along the west coast.
 Botanical Beach also has a unique shoreline framed by ridges of shale and quartz, which jut up through the black basalt to form huge tableaus.
 Botanical Beach is the western terminus for the Juan de Fuca Marine Trail and a popular day trip destination for visitors wishing to observe this sensitive and unique ecosystem.
 Wildlife viewing is best done at low tide, when visitors can walk out across the flat sandstone and granite outcroppings to view tide pools filled with brightly coloured marine life.

 Juan de Fuca Provincial Park offers ample opportunity to view larger marine mammals as well, including Grey and killer whales, which can often be spotted feeding just off the points.
 The best time to see Grey whales is during their migration from the Mexican coast to Alaska in March and April.
 Seals and sea lions can also often be seen playing offshore.

-Parking is avaiable at either end; Botanical Beach in Port Renfrew, or at China Beach near Jordan River.
-Some staging areas exist in the middle, such as at Sombrio Beach.
-See our maps for details.
+Parking is available at either end; Botanical Beach in Port Renfrew, or at China Beach near Jordan River.

 Outhouses exist at all the campsites listed on our maps.